History of the Hungary national football team: 1950s

-This Hungarian team was best known for being one of the most formidable and influential sides in football history, which revolutionized the play of the game.
-Centred around the dynamic and potent quartet of strikers Ferenc Puskás, Sándor Kocsis, attacking half-back József Bozsik and withdrawn striker Nándor Hidegkuti, the "Aranycsapat" ("Golden Team") of the "Magnificent Magyars", captivated the football world with an exciting brand of play drawn from new tactical nuances and amassed, barring the 1954 World Cup Final, a remarkable record of 43 victories, 6 ties, and no defeats from 14 May 1950 until they lost 3–1 to Turkey on 19 February 1956.
+This Hungarian team is regarded as one of the most influential sides in football history, noted for its role in shaping the development of the game.
+Built around strikers Ferenc Puskás and Sándor Kocsis, attacking half-back József Bozsik, and withdrawn striker Nándor Hidegkuti, the "Aranycsapat" ("Golden Team"), also known as the "Magnificent Magyars", drew widespread attention for a style of play grounded in tactical innovation.
+Excluding the 1954 World Cup Final, the team recorded 43 victories, 6 draws, and no defeats from 14 May 1950 until a 3–1 loss to Turkey on 19 February 1956.